yzh503/yzh503.github.io/_posts/2017-05-02-useful-nix-commands.markdown

 ---

 # How do commands work?
 In Unix/Linux systems, commands in a Unix shell are all programs.
 Anything you enter into the shell is called standard input.
-Similarly, Anything printed on the shell is standard output. programs are binary files, which contains computer readable code.
+Similarly, anything printed on the shell is standard output. programs are binary files, which contains computer readable code.
 By default, all commands/programs invoked from the shell are located somewhere in the system.
 Not all programs in the system can be directly called in the shell.
 For example,
 {% highlight shell %}
 $ echo "echo is a program located in /bin" echo is a program located in /bin/echo